openstack/openstack-ansible-ops/elk_metrics_7x/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Cluster configuration can be augmented using several variables which will force a node to use a given role.
+By default all nodes are data and ingest eligible.

 Available roles are *data*, *ingest*, and *master*.